skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 Why Use SkyPilot to Run Many Jobs
 -------------------------------------

-- **Unified**: Utilize resources on any of your infrastructure (Kubernetes, cloud VMs, reservations, etc.).
+- **Unified**: Use any or multiple of your own infrastructure (Kubernetes, cloud VMs, reservations, etc.).
 - **Elastic**: Scale up and down based on demands.
 - **Cost-effective**: Only pay for the cheapest resources.
 - **Robust**: Automatically recover jobs from failures.